SaiShanmukkha/Snake-Game/README.md

-# Snake-Game
+# SnakeGame
-Made using Python pygame library
+Made using Pygame.
+Double click on 'SnakeGame.py' file and play the game.